-With the long Spring and Festive Season breaks coming up, you may not be aware that many safari lodges and camps are genuinely family friendly – that is, not only do they tolerate children, they actively welcome them!
+With the southern hemisphere spring and festive holiday seasons fast approaching, you may not be aware that many safari lodges and camps are genuinely family friendly – that is, not only do they tolerate children, they actively welcome them!
 Some have even devised and developed a range of fun activities and clubs to keep your little ones happy, entertained, educated and exploring ...

 As a parent, you'll know full well that a happy child = a happy parent.
 And what more could you wish for on your African safari?
 So stop thinking about what to do with your kids while you're on safari.
 Bring them along to share an experience they'll never forget.